What You Need to Know About Microsoft Entra

 What does all of this mean for you and your organization?

-If you are already using Azure Active Directory as the focal point of your identity and access management strategy, then you are poised to benefit from many of the existing capabilities Azure AD provides.
+If you are already using Azure Active Directory, now Microsoft Entra ID, as the focal point of your identity and access management strategy, then you are poised to benefit from many of the existing capabilities Microsoft Entra provides.
 You can also begin exploring more advanced functionality, such as privileged identity management, entitlement management, access reviews, and passwordless authentication.

 Advancing the Zero Trust security model

-Microsoft has placed Azure AD at the center of the Zero Trust model.
+Microsoft has placed Microsoft Entra ID at the center of the Zero Trust model.
 It provides users, devices, and workload identities with a single, strong identity, along with an intelligent risk-based policy engine for granting or denying access to critical resources based on real-time conditions.

-In addition to providing a modern authentication and authorization control plane for all your identities and apps, Azure AD can provide a complete identity lifecycle management solution by using the lifecycle workflows and leveraging the existing functionality in Microsoft Identity Manager (MIM), Azure AD Cloud Sync, and Azure AD Connect Sync.
-Azure AD provides automated provisioning from human resources apps to Azure AD, from Azure AD to apps, and between Azure AD and on-premises Active Directory domain services.
+In addition to providing a modern authentication and authorization control plane for all your identities and apps, Microsoft Entra ID can provide a complete identity lifecycle management solution by using the lifecycle workflows and leveraging the existing functionality in Microsoft Identity Manager (MIM), Microsoft Entra Cloud Sync, and Microsoft Entra Connect Sync.
+Microsoft Entra ID provides automated provisioning from human resources apps to Microsoft Entra ID, from Microsoft Entra ID to apps, and between Microsoft Entra ID and on-premises Active Directory domain services.

 If you are currently operating key infrastructure in a multi-cloud environment – or plan to – an integrated CIEM solution that can effectively discover, remediate, and continuously monitor permission risk for any identity or resource will be an important part of your overall governance strategy.
 Mergers and acquisitions, which often introduce new digital ecosystems with new risks, will benefit from an integrated solution that can provide a governance layer to multicloud environments while mitigating the risks associated with permissions creep.